 On April 30, 2019, the Company entered into a note exchange agreement totaling \$168,270, with certain holders of its preferred stock.
 The note bears interest at 6% per annum and is due on the second anniversary of the issuance date.
 The Company has repaid \$46,422 of the notes, leaving a balance of \$121,848 as long-term notes payable.
-For the six months ended June 30, 2019, the Company recorded \$1,329 interest in relation to the note.
+For the three and nine months ended September 30, 2019, the Company recorded interest in relation to the note of \$1,843 and \$3,065, respectively

-On May 13, 2019, the Company entered into two consulting agreements (each, a "Consulting Agreement" and together, the "Consulting Agreements") with unrelated third parties to provide capital raising advisory services and business growth and development services, each for a term of six months.
-In exchange for such services, each consultant will receive (i) a Note in the amount of \$44,000 issued pursuant to the Agreement, (ii) a Note in the amount of \$12,500 with a maturity of three years bearing interest at a rate of 6% per annum with an optional right of conversion, (iii) payment of a retainer ranging from \$10,000 to \$30,000, and (iv) monthly payments ranging from \$5,000 to \$10,000 for six months.
+On May 13, 2019, the Company entered into two consulting agreements (each, a "Consulting Agreement" and together, the "Consulting Agreements") with unrelated third parties to provide capital raising advisory services and business growth and development services, each for a term of nine months.
+In exchange for such services, each consultant will receive (i) a Note in the amount of \$44,000 issued pursuant to the Agreement, (ii) a Note in the amount of \$12,500 with a maturity of three years bearing interest at a rate of 6% per annum with an optional right of conversion, (iii) payment of a retainer ranging from \$10,000 to \$30,000, and (iv) monthly payments ranging from \$5,000 to \$10,000 for nine months.
+On August 29, 2019, one of the consulting agreements was extended for another three months to expire on February 13, 2020 and the other was extended on September 1, 2019 for another two months to expire on January 13, 2020.

-On May 13, 2019 (the "Issue Date"), the Company entered into a Note Purchase Agreement ("NPA") by and among the Company and the lenders set forth on the lender schedule to the NPA (the "Lenders"), as amended by that certain Amendment to Note Purchase Agreement (the "Amendment," and, together with the NPA, the "Agreement") by and among the Company and the Lenders.
+On May 14, 2019 (the "Issue Date"), the Company entered into a Note Purchase Agreement ("NPA") by and among the Company and the lenders set forth on the lender schedule to the NPA (the "Lenders"), as amended by that certain Amendment to Note Purchase Agreement (the "Amendment," and, together with the NPA, the "Agreement") by and among the Company and the Lenders.
 In total, pursuant to the Agreement, the Company issued an aggregate principal amount of \$805,000 of its convertible promissory notes (the "Notes").